A cloud of speech bubbles spreading out from a microphone on a stand.

 Find a doctor who explains various treatment options

-One of the most common answers is that your doctor should not choose your treatment plan for you.
+Community members commonly shared that your physician should not choose your treatment plan for you.
 It is important to find a urologist who explains the various options and gives you a chance to ask questions and think the options over.
-Too often, men regret finding out about a treatment after they already followed through on a different course of action that came with undesirable consequences.
+Too often, men regret finding out about a treatment after they already followed through with another treatment that had undesirable consequences.

 “Ready to fully explain all options and make referrals.”